 During the year I was so lucky to have the chance to do some Q&As with authors about books and writing.
 I enjoyed it so much that I have prepared something a bit special for December: throughout the month I’ll be ‘talking’ to a few authors about some of their favourite Christmas things (and books!) and sharing the answers here on the blog!
 I’m so grateful to the authors who agreed to share a peek into their festive faves with us, and I hope everyone enjoys reading them as much as I have!

 First up is Maya Linnell, a rural romance writer from Victoria.
-I have had the pleasure of getting to know Maya through Instagram this year, and I can’t wait to read her debut novel next year (it’s out in June from Allen & Unwin).
+I have had the pleasure of getting to know Maya through Instagram this year, and I can’t wait to read her debut novel Wildflower Ridge next year (it’s out in June from Allen & Unwin).
+(An update from future Bron – you can read my review of Maya’s wonderful Wildflower Ridge here.)

 I’m looking forward to reading your debut novel when it comes out next year!